moogacs/docs.buf.build/docs/lint/rules.md

     - SERVICE_SUFFIX
 ```

-As per it's name, `DEFAULT` is also the default set of lint rules used by `buf` if no configuration is present, and
+As per its name, `DEFAULT` is also the default set of lint rules used by `buf` if no configuration is present, and
 represents our recommendations for modern Protobuf development without being overly burdensome.

 #### `ENUM_VALUE_PREFIX`